SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Avoiding Potential Legal Issues

 Beyond researching all of the essentials for survival, those finding and purchasing land for an off-grid homestead will likely need to do some research on any potential real estate issues.
-Now, this probably will not apply in an SHTF situation.
-But in the meantime, it’s a good practice to avoid headaches.

 The last thing a homesteader would want is to be told they are not permitted to use the land in a way they would like to.
-Or worse, figure out the land they purchased was not actually owned by the one who sold it to them.
+Or worse, figure out that the land they purchased was not actually owned by the one who sold it to them.

 Doing your due diligence prior to putting pen to paper will prevent costly issues from presenting themselves after acquiring your land.